awsdocs/aws-doc-sdk-examples/javav2/usecases/video_analyzer_application/Readme.md

 | Required Skills   | Java, Maven  |

 ## Purpose
-You can create a Java web application that analyzes videos for label detection by using the Java SDK for Java version 2.
-The application created in this AWS tutorial lets you upload a video (MP4 file) to an Amazon Simple Storage Service (Amazon S3) bucket.
-Then the appliction uses the Amazon Rekognition service to analyze the video.
-The results are used to populate a data model and then a report is generated and emailed to a specific user by using the Amazon Simple Email Service (SES).
+You can create a web application that analyzes videos for label detection by using the Java SDK for Java version 2.
+The application created in this AWS tutorial lets use the Amazon Rekognition service to analyze the video located in a S3 bucket.
+The results are used to populate a report that is emailed to a specific user by using the Amazon Simple Email Service (SES).

 The following illustration shows a report that is generated after the application completes analyzing the video.